 Structure

-EU citizens do benefit from the automatic recognition of their diploma in architecture provided by University of Luxembourg within all EU Member States since the diploma is listed in annex 5.7.1. of the Directive 2005/36/EC.
+EU citizens benefit from the automatic recognition of their diploma in architecture provided by University of Luxembourg within all EU Member States since the diploma is listed in annex 5.7.1. of the Directive 2005/36/EC.
 For more details refer to the following links:

 EU Automatic Recognition